-e Appeal Outcome and Final Outcome Letter.
-The Appeals Officer will issue a determination within ten (10) business days of receiving the Appeal Packet unless an extension of the timeline for good cause is identified.
-If additional time is needed for good cause, the Appeals Officers will provide the parties and the Title IX Coordinator with an updated response time.
-The Appeals Officer will provide the written notice of the appeal determination (Final Outcome Letter), which will explain the result of the appeal and the rationale for the decision, simultaneously to both parties and provide a copy to the Title IX Coordinator.
+determination within ten (10) business days of receiving the Appeal Packet unless the Appeals Officer requests an extension of the timeline from the Title IX Coordinator for good cause.
+The Title IX Coordinator will inform the parties that the Appeals Officer has requested additional time for good cause and provided an updated response time.
+The Appeals Officer will provide the written notice of the appeal determination (Final Outcome Letter), which will explain the result of the appeal and the rationale for the decision, to the Title IX Coordinator who will simultaneously issue the Final Outcome Letter to both parties.

-The University does not impose any restrictions on the parties regarding re-disclosure of the incident, their participation in proceedings under the Misconduct Procedures, or the Final Outcome Letter.
+The University does not impose any restrictions on the parties regarding re-disclosure of the incident, their participation in proceedings under the Grievance Process, or the Final Outcome Letter.

-f Final Decision.
+f.
+Final Decision.
 The Final Outcome Letter is final under the Sexual Misconduct Policy and is not subject to further University appeal or grievance.
-Nothing in the Misconduct Procedures abrogates post-adjudication rights as provided by state and federal law (i.e., State Grievance Procedure, under Chapter 30 (§ 2.2-3000 et. seq.) of Title 2.2 of the Code of Virginia; the Office for Civil Rights; and the Equal Opportunity Employment Commission)
+Nothing in the Grievance Process abrogates post-adjudication rights as provided by state and federal law (i.e., State Grievance Procedure, under Chapter 30 (§2.2-3000 et. seq.) of Title 2.2 of the Code of Virginia; the Office for Civil Rights; and the Equal Employment Opportunity Commission)

-D. INFORMAL RESOLUTION
+E. INFORMAL RESOLUTION